 • Pages visited, with varying scores based on likely associated buying intent

 This process will help you to determine when the lead’s ready for you to approach them.
-In the meantime, you can continue to nurture them by serving them with appropriate content for the stage in their journey.
-Find out more about leadscoring here.
+In the meantime, you can continue to nurture them by serving them appropriate content for the stage in their journey.
+Find out more about lead scoring here.

 Using email to serve content

-Once you’ve defined your buyer journey and mapped out your content, email is still an effective way to get the right information out at the right time – however, there are a few ‘buts’.
-Here are five key points to consider:
+Once you’ve defined your buyer journey and mapped out your content, email is still an effective way to get the right information out at the right time – however, there are a few things to consider.
+Here are five key points to think about:

 1. Your lead must have opted in to receive communications from you, or you could be lining yourself up for a hefty fine.

-2. Blanket emails don’t work – avoid ‘blasts’ and make sure you segment your audience as much as you can, so that email campaigns are highly targeted and relevant.
+2. Blanket emails don’t work so avoid ‘blasts’ and make sure you segment your audience as much as you can, so that email campaigns are highly targeted and relevant.